Iketsetse Single Stroke Maize Sheller

-The Iketsetse single stroke maize sheller is a device used to separate the kernels from the cob quickly.
+The Iketsetse single stroke maize sheller is a device used to separate the kernels from the cob faster than traditional methods and other crank type shellers.
 It consists of a leveraged plunger that pushes the ear of maize through a ring of spring teeth arranged so as to remove all the kernels from the cob with one motion.

 Individually manufactured by skilled local metalworkers and adapted for production with available materials.
 Iketsetse Micro Enterprise Development Company has a workshop with the jigs and fixtures necessary to manufacture the shellers and conducts training.